phil-lavin/raspi-bakelite/eeprom/Readme.md

 * flasheep.sh: Wrapper script around other tools to flash the EEPROM
 * hats/: Git submodule of [Pi Hats](https://github.com/raspberrypi/hats) which contains the tools to build and flash the EEPROM data
 * raspi-bakelite.dts: Device Tree definition file for the hat (described in much more depth below!)
+* schematic.png: The schematic of the circuit which connects the EEPROM to the Pi

 ## Flashing the EEPROM